Multipole radiation: Multipole expansion in near field

 See Taylor expansion.
 By using this approximation, the remaining x′ dependence is the same as it is for a static system, the same analysis applies.
 Essentially, the potentials can be evaluated in the near field at a given instant by simply taking a snapshot of the system and treating it as though it were static - hence it is called quasi-static.
 See near and far field and multipole expansion.
-In particular, the inverse distance $1/\|\mathbf{x}-\mathbf{x'}\|_2$ is expanded using spherical harmonics which are integrated separately to obtain spherical multipole coefficients.
+In particular, the inverse distance $1/\left\|\mathbf{x}-\mathbf{x'}\right\|_2$ is expanded using spherical harmonics which are integrated separately to obtain spherical multipole coefficients.

 Multipole expansion in far field: Multipole radiation

 At large distances from a high frequency source, $\lambda \ll r$, the following approximations hold: